 Tribe fans have become accustomed to Manager Eric Wedge’s hard-nosed managing style over the years; once he gets an idea in his head, he tends to stick with it.
-Many of these ideas tend to work out fairly well, while others just leave fans scratching their heads.
-In a recent article on the team website titled Tribe Moves to Closer by Committee, the manager had this to say:

 I look at it like we have four guys I feel comfortable using in the seventh, eighth and ninth innings," Wedge said.
 "Depending on matchup and availability, that's how we're going to play it out.
 I explained to Betancourt what I'm seeing and where he's at.